Dyslexia Tests and Assessments - Specialist Educational Services

 FEEDBACK

 When you receive your report you may feel that there is a lot to take in, and you may have more questions.
-A follow up face to face or Zoom feedback meeting ensures that all your questions are answered.
+A feedback call ensures that all your questions are answered.

-Additional Zoom meetings may be arranged within three months of the assessment, and we will always be happy to provide advice and
+Additional calls may be arranged within three months of the assessment, and we will always be happy to provide advice and support to our clients.

 FEEDBACK

 When you receive your report you may feel that there is a lot to take in, and you may have more questions.
-A follow up face to face or Zoom feedback meeting ensures that all your questions are answered.
+A feedback call ensures that all your questions are answered.

-Additional Zoom meetings may be arranged within three months of the assessment, and we will always be happy to provide advice and support to our clients.
+Additional calls may be arranged within three months of the assessment, and we will always be happy to provide advice and support to our clients.

 WILL I NEED TO OBTAIN ANOTHER ASSESSMENT IN THE FUTURE?